hannahhennighausen/hannahhennighausen.github.io/index.md

 [Manuscript](https://hannahhennighausen.github.io/Papers/SandyInsurance.pdf)
 <details>
   <summary>[Expand/Hide Abstract]</summary>

-Will be added soon.
+  Climate change and urbanization are escalating flood risk around the globe.
+Under- standing how people adapt to changes in their perceived flood risk helps predict future costs to flooding.
+Using spatial variation in flooding, I provide causal estimates of direct experience with Hurricane Sandy’s flooding on participation in the flood insur- ance market.
+Hurricane Sandy had a large impact on people’s insurance choices.
+Since the storm, the number of insurance policies-in-force in flooded areas has continuously increased relative to areas that were not flooded.
+Extensions to the main specifica- tion show that damage intensity, proximity to the flooding and having little previous knowledge about flood risk all contributed to the marked insurance growth.
+Simulated flooding extents of six other recent flood events give evidence that Hurricane Sandy’s insurance response was the exception and not the rule.
 </details>
 <br />

-**Public risk communication and private adaptation: evidence from the Community Rating System** <br />
+**Public risk communication and private adaptation: evidence from the Community Rating System** with Stefan Borsky <br />
 <details>
   <summary>[Expand/Hide Abstract]</summary>